sundarcodes/my_personal_site/content/blog/applying-nlp.md

 ---

 This project was a great learning experience in applying natural language processing to solve practical finance problems.
-If you’re exploring similar challenges, I’d love to hear about your approach!